Pressure dependent

 - Eliminates the need for rebalancing – the system is pressure independent and maintains steady flow through system changes, filter loading and HVAC system degradation.

-- Opportunity to manifold exhausts in pressurised spaces e.g., labs, hospitals, and save mechanical and building capital cost.
+- Opportunity to design in manifold exhaust system for pressurised spaces e.g., labs, hospitals, and save mechanical and building capital cost.
 The alternative is individual exhaust assemblies.

 Disadvantages

-- Extra capital cost for the contractor compared to a simple blade damper
+- Significant extra capital cost for the contractor compared to a simple manual damper.

 “Properly designed feedback control provides safe, efficient, and consistent systems.”